ISO 8583: Processing code

-The following is a table specifying the message type and processing code for each transaction type.
+The following is a table specifying the type of messages and processing code for each transaction type.

 Response code

 Ver 1987

 The following table shows response codes and their meanings for ISO 8583-1987, later versions uses 3 and 4 digit response codes.

 Ver 1993

 Point of service entry modes (Field 22)

 The point of service (POS) mode field state what conditions the card has been read under, which type of authentication has been made, and depending on the version of the specification, what the capabilities of the terminal are.

 Ver 2003

 For the 2003 specification the POS code consists of 16 binary characters split into four parts: